Anonymity and strategy-proofness on a domain of single-peaked and single-dipped preferences: Strategy-proof and type-anonymous rules

 \subsection{First step}

 Recall that in the first step, only agents with single-peaked preferences are considered.
-As aforementioned, the strategy-proof and anonymous rules on the single-peaked preferences domain were characterized by \cite{moulin1980strategy} as the median function between the peaks and some phantoms (see Subsection~\ref{subsec21}).
+As aforementioned, the strategy-proof and anonymous rules on the single-peaked preferences domain were characterized by \cite{moulin1980strategy} as the median function between the peaks and a fixed collection of locations (see Subsection~\ref{subsec21}).
 Unlike that result, in our domain, the outcome of the first step can be not only a single alternative but also a pair of contiguous alternatives, so his result cannot be directly applied.
 However, we will see that a similar result holds, as the following example illustrates.